Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are shipping on time.

 Many design programs have the ability to apply drop shadows and other special effects to photos, type and illustrations.
 The quality of these effects, however, is often controlled by default settings within your software that are usually preset to a very low resolution output.

 For example, in Adobe Illustrator the dialog box is called “document raster effect settings,” and the default resolution is only 72 DPI.
 Unless the value is changed any shadowing or other effects will result in a grainy and undesirable result.
+Set you Document Rater Effects to 300-350dpi for optimum quality drop shadow and other effects.
 In CS6 Illustrator the setting is located in the top menu bar:

 EFFECTS > DOCUMENT RASTER EFFECT SETTINGS